 • It is a great way to support local businesses and appreciate their daily lives.

 • You get a week’s worth of restaurant visits in a day.

 • It is a fantastic way to see the sights of the city at street level.

-Acquired TastesApart from it’s fresh local produce and high-end cuisine, Latin America is also renowned for its less conventional ingredients.
+Acquired TastesApart from its fresh local produce and high-end cuisine, Latin America is also renowned for its less conventional ingredients.
 Whilst some may steer clear of these dishes, some serious foodies may be interested in some offbeat but tasty delicacies.

 Escamoles, Mexico - Known as Mexican caviar, this is actually ant larvae.
-This delicacy, which resembles pine nuts or corn kernels, has a nutty, buttery taste and a cottage cheese like mouthfeel.
+This delicacy, which resembles pine nuts or corn kernels, has a nutty, buttery taste and a cottage cheese-like mouthfeel.

 Moripan, Argentina - Do not be fooled by the word ending in 'pan' (bread).
-This is not a conventional sandwich, but a "Morcilla" or blood sausage inside a toasted square bun similar to a ciabatta.
-For more conservative taste buds, the Choripan is the combination of a Chorizo sausage (Chori) and bread, very mild but rich.
+This is not a conventional sandwich, but a 'morcilla' or blood sausage inside a toasted square bun similar to a ciabatta.
+For more conservative taste buds, the 'Choripán' is the combination of a chorizo sausage (chori) and bread, very mild but rich.

 Coração de Frango, Brazil - These chewy chicken hearts make a great addition to Brazil’s staple rice and beans combo and are widely eaten across Brazil, from barbecues to business lunches.
 They can be seasoned with simple salt and pepper, but sometimes come marinated in garlic, red wine and herbs.

-We celebrate Latin cuisine for its richness – both in culture and flavors.
+We celebrate Latin cuisine for its richness – both in culture and flavours.
 To Latinos, food is more than just fuel, it represents an identity of place that ties them closest to their European roots.